 In the previous blog, I explained the difference between concurrency and parallelism concepts in high-level synthesis.
-Whereas the concurrency is a concept at the algorithmic or functional level, the parallelism is a realisation of the concurrency at the hardware level.
+Whereas concurrency is a concept at the algorithmic or functional level, parallelism is a realisation of the concurrency at the hardware level.
 Software programmers employ compiler tools to transform the algorithmic description into a representation suitable for hardware.
-Accordingly, in high-synthesis context, the role of HLS compiler is transforming the concurrency to parallelism to maximise the efficiency which can be throughput, latency, energy consumption among others.
-Therefore, the parallelism brings the performance and concurrency enables the parallelism exploitation.
-If designers cannot describe the concurrency adequately to enable efficient parallelism, then the desired performance cannot be achieved.
+Accordingly, in the high-synthesis context, the role of the HLS compiler is transforming the concurrency to parallelism to maximise the efficiency, which can be throughput, latency, energy consumption, among others.
+Therefore, parallelism brings the performance, and concurrency enables the parallelism exploitation.
+The desired performance cannot be achieved if designers cannot describe the concurrency adequately to enable efficient parallelism.
 Now, how does this transformation work?
 And how can designers describe the concurrency to facilitate this transformation?
 To answer these questions, I try to explain different types of concurrency and parallelism patterns and suitable transformations among them.

 How can we describe concurrency?